wilco3456/CE201-Group-Project/ReadMe.md

 * If you didn't select a file, then pushing "Load Data" will bring up a message reminding you to select a file.

-**NOTE: If a csv file that contains a different format is used, the the program will malfunction and will need restarting to operate again.**
+**NOTE: If a *.csv* file is chosen, that contains a different format; the program will malfunction and require restarting to function.**

 * When you have finished, a pop-up will appear telling you that the loading of data has been completed.